 7 Smart Ways to Pay for Grad School

-If you’re wondering how to pay for a master’s degree or doctorate degree, here are seven strategies to consider.
+If you’re wondering how to pay for a master’s degree or doctorate degree in 2021, here are seven strategies to consider.

 1. Choose an affordable program.